 I really value taking control of my time.

-I’m not going to completely quit using social media, but I’m going to take control of my use of social media.
-Not being on social media for a month really opened my eyes to the feelings and motivations I have using Twitter, Facebook, etc. Immediately I felt a sense of freedom.
+Not being on social media for a month really opened my eyes to the feelings and motivations I have using Twitter, Facebook, Instagram, etc. Immediately after my first 30-day social media detox I felt a sense of freedom.
 To me, that’s a huge takeaway.
 It literally felt like ripping shackles off my mind and body.

-Before social media, there wasn’t an opportunity for someone I had no interest in to invade my personal space.
-Even with filtering and segmenting on social media, you can’t avoid the modern day telemarketer.
+Even with filtering, muting, and blocking on social media, you can’t avoid the modern-day telemarketer (or crazy family member who can’t stop reading conspiracy theories and sharing them).
 If you have a profile on any network you’re incredibly likely to have people push their messages in your face.
 I know I want less of those situations to happen in my life.

 Social Media Detox Tools